Rajpratik71/community-summits-wiki/InSpec-HTTP-Resource.md

 (Adam Leff is refactoring the CLI formatter and the JSON formatter, to allow expect syntax.)

-- Conversion guide? for example: for should_be and expect syntax.
+- Conversion guide? for example: should_be(compliance auditors) == expect(Integration testers) syntax.

+-- I like serverspec format in the docs, remove all the matchers crap in the resource page.

+HANNAH WILL TAKE THIS ON IN DOCS FOR HACK DAY